 Nothing is more exciting than adding new fish to a newly set up aquarium.
 However, the fish you choose will have a big impact on your tank's success or failure.
 Unfortunately, many new fish owners make the wrong choices, lose some or all of their fish right away, and give up on keeping fish.

-The two biggest errors made when stocking a new aquarium are adding too many fish at a time and choosing the wrong species.
+The two biggest errors made when stocking a new aquarium are adding too many fish at a time and choosing incompatible species.
 Tip the scales in your favor by following these basic, but important, steps to stock your new aquarium correctly.

 How Many Fish?

 When you are considering the many beautiful fish at the pet shop, remember one word—moderation.
 In most cases, only two or three fish should be introduced to a tank initially.
-Once the nitrogen cycle is established and the tank is stable, additional fish can slowly be added.
+Once the nitrogen cycle is established and the tank is stable, additional fish can be added each week.
 However, the same rule applies when adding the next round of fish.
 Moderation: you must add only a few at a time.

 Factors in Choosing Fish

 Fish owners tend to opt for fish with the most physical appeal.
 Pretty fish are sometimes acceptable beginner choices, but there are other more important factors to consider.
 A beginner fish should have these qualities:

 - Tolerates a variety of water conditions, particularly the conditions during startup

 - Accepts a variety of foods, and are easy to feed

 - Does not grow to be overly large

 - Not aggressive

 - Compatible with a variety of other fish (unless you're creating a single species tank)

 Good First Fish

 - Barbs: Cherry, Gold, Rosy, Ruby, Purple, and Tico Barbs are good.
-Avoid Tinfoil and Spanner Barbs due to size, and avoid Tiger Barbs because they tend to nip and be quarrelsome.
+Avoid Tinfoil and Spanner Barbs due to their larger size, and avoid Tiger Barbs because they tend to nip and be quarrelsome.